 But there is another, less well-known type of learning disorder that’s not about verbal communication—hence it’s called non-verbal learning disorder.
 You’ll see it referred to as NVLD or NLD.
 It isn’t an official diagnosis like ADHD and autism—in fact many kids who have non-verbal learning challenges have those diagnoses.
 But experts say focusing on NLD explains what’s happening with kids—and how to help them learn—better than those diagnoses.

-Recognizing NLD patterns
+NLD and recognizing patterns

 Kids who have NLD do not have trouble decoding language, reading, or learning information in a rote way.
 As Scott Bezsylko, executive director of Winston Preparatory School, puts it, “Think of it as the opposite of dyslexia.”
 The problems these kids have involve, he says, all the other kinds of learning.
 “All the stuff that involves understanding information—relationships, concepts, ideas, patterns.”